A World View From the Sea

-This program welcomes participants of all levels, so even those with no previous SUP experience are encouraged to join.
-In addition to teaching the basics of SUP, the guides will capture the experience with photos and videos taken by GoPro and share them with you after.
+Participants of all levels are welcome, so even those with no previous SUP experience are encouraged to join.
+In addition to teaching the basics of SUP, the guide will capture the experience with smartphone photos and videos and share them after.

 - ● A program to appreciate and experience works of art that connect both land and sea

 - ● First-time SUP riders are welcome!
 We will guide you through the basics, step-by-step